jczech/bibtex_to_html/README.md

-# Convert BibJSON and BibTeX to HTML
+# Convert BibTeX to HTML

 ## Overview